JOIN/RENEW

 De León will study the reinterpretation of the butaca by 20th-century designers Josef Albers and Clara Porset, such as the chairs shown in this image, at the Albers Foundation in Bethany, CT.

-Marie Zimmerman Grant
+Marie Zimmermann Grant

 CATHERINE DOUCETTE